dengqi105/Correlation-algorithms/README.md

 # CE
-Code for a Chinese paper being prepared for submission
+Simple and effective code for a Chinese paper being prepared for submission

 Since the original data is not available, SEU dataset is utilised to to validate the proposed method.